top of page

 Another lesser-known fact is that video production can also be expensive for videographers, both in time and actual expenses.
 Videographers pay for music subscriptions, editing software, cameras, lenses, computers (all of which cost THOUSANDS of dollars), drones (also expensive), audio equipment, second videographers, taxes, retirement, office expenses, gas, rental of additional gear, etc. That's before a salary is taken or money is put back into the business.

-For us, close to 30-40 hours per wedding is spent editing each film so it's absolutely perfect for you.
-So if you add up the hours planning, driving, filming your wedding, and editing your film, a videographer quickly spends almost 80 hours per wedding.
-This means a videographer charging $2,000 is likely making, at most, $25 an hour before expenses.
+For us, close to 30-40 hours (sometimes more) per wedding is spent editing each film so it's absolutely perfect for you.
+So if you add up the hours planning, communicating, driving, filming your wedding, and editing your film, a videographer quickly invests almost 80 hours of their time per wedding.
+This means a videographer charging $2,000 - $2500 is actually making $25-$30 an hour before expenses and under $20 an hour after expenses to capture the biggest day of your life.

 How much should you invest in wedding videography?

-How much you personally should invest is a tough question to answer because of so many factors, but I checked around and the price points above really do make for a pretty good rule of thumb when figuring how much you should expect to spend on a wedding film.
-However, at the end of the day, what you spend is really is up to you and depends on how much you value a wedding film and its quality.
+How much you should invest is a tough question to answer because of so many factors, but I checked around and did some research to answer that question for you as best as possible.
+The truth is, the price points above do line up with the type of videographer you would get and how much you should expect to invest in a wedding film.
+However, at the end of the day, what you invest is really is up to you and how much you value a wedding film and its quality.
 Is it a necessity to you or a luxury?
-I may be biased, but a wedding film is always worth the investment to relive your wedding day whenever you want!
+I may be biased, but a high quality wedding film is always worth the investment to relive your wedding day whenever you want!

 bottom of page